top of page

 Ngāpuhi, Ngāti Te Hikutū

-Joe is a 26-year-old man based in Tāhuna who has been active in the Aotearoa film industry since age 18.
+Joe is based in Tāhuna and has been active in the Aotearoa film industry since age 18.
 Being single and living in the small(ish) mountain town, having engaged with its tiny but colourful dating scene, meant Joe’s motivation to create d8talk was personal.

 d8talk_Mar25_georgiamayruss.jpg